Pioneer species: Pioneer fauna

+On land

-The pioneering fauna will colonize an area only after flora and fungi have inhabited the area.
+Pioneering fauna will colonize an area only after flora and fungi have inhabited the area.
 Soil fauna, ranging from microscopic protists to larger invertebrates, have a role in soil formation and nutrient cycling.
 Bacteria and fungi are the most important groups in the breakdown of organic detritus left by primary producing plants such as skeletal soil, moss and algae.
 Soil invertebrates enhance fungal activity by breaking down detritus.
 As soil develops, earthworms and ants alter soil characteristics.
 Worm burrows aerate soil and ant hills alter sediment particle size dispersal, altering soil character profoundly.

-Though vertebrates in general would not be considered pioneer species, there are exceptions.
-Natterjack toads are specialists in open, sparsely vegetated habitats which may be at an early seral stage.
+Though vertebrates in general are not considered pioneer species, there are exceptions.
+Natterjack toads (Epidalea calamita) are specialists in open, sparsely vegetated habitats which may be at an early seral stage.
 Wide-ranging generalists visit early succession stage habitats, but are not obligate species of those habitats because they use a mosaic of different habitats.

-Vertebrates can effect early seral stages.
+Vertebrates can affect early seral stages.
 Herbivores may alter plant growth.
 Fossorial mammals could alter soil and plant community development.
 In a profound example, a seabird colony transfers considerable nitrogen into infertile soils, thereby altering plant growth.
 A keystone species may facilitate the introduction of pioneer species by creating new niches.
 For example, beavers may flood an area, allowing new species to immigrate.

+Underwater

+The concept of ecologic succession also applies to underwater habitats.
+If a space becomes newly available in a reef surrounding, haplosclerid and calcareous sponges are the first animals to initially occur in this environment in greater numbers than other species.
+These types of sponges grow faster and have a shorter life-span than the species which follow them in this habitat.

+Pioneer species in the anthropocene

+Following ecological disturbances caused by humans, such as post-industrial areas where there may be high amounts of toxic waste, certain pioneer species such as those that can withstand heavy metals will begin to grow.
+Vascular plants tend to draw in contaminants from the soil through their roots, so often the first plants to colonize such an environment are lichens and bryophytes (mosses, liverworts, and hornworts) because they do not have true roots.

+Due to harsh impacts from grazing livestock in certain areas, soils may be degraded by erosion, resulting in shallow soils.
+In restoration efforts, certain pioneer species are used which can withstand poor growing conditions.
+Black locust (Robinia pseudoacacia) is often used to restore post-grazing pastures, because it can grow in eroded environments and has nitrogen-fixing abilities, which add nutrients to the soil and improve the chance of success for other plant species.
+Over time, black locust adds organic matter and increases the depth of soil, which helps other species of plants reestablish.